Ching Chong Song: Controversy

 The group have been criticised for their name, which some feel is derogatory and insensitive to Asians, as "ching chong" is generally considered to be a racial slur.
 As such, the group has been the object of a student group protest on a few occasions (such as New York University) and had one other show cancelled by Bryn Mawr College where they were scheduled to play.

 In a letter to the editor of Bryn Mawr's and Haverford's The Bi-College News Online regarding these incidents, LaMendola wrote of her disapproval of the cancellation of her group's show due to the band's name.
 This letter led to a spate of responses in the same Bryn Mawr publication.

 These events occurred in 2007, and the group has performed without incident since that time.
-Though briefly going by the name Church of Lurch, then later to Ching Ching.
+They briefly performed as Church of Lurch, then later went by the name Ching Ching.

 In 2010, Ching Chong Song topped a Village Voice readers poll for "Worst Band Name in New York", beating out groups Wakey!Wakey!, Freelance Whales, and Food Stamps for this dubious honor.

 The poll results were later lampooned by another NYC group, going by the moniker "Chink Floyd", citing their lack of inclusion in the poll.

-A March 28, 2021 posting on the band's Facebook page addressed the band name controversy: "A band that toured widely in 2007-2014.
+A March 28, 2021, posting on the band's Facebook page addressed the band name controversy: "A band that toured widely in 2007-2014.
 We were ignorant of the way that the slang in our band name affected people of Asian descent.
 We apologize for whomever we hurt in our defense of using the term.
 We know we can't take back the pain we caused.

 Thank you for supporting our music.
 Please, gentle friends, support these groups as well."
 The post supplied links to resources addressing anti-Asian hatred.